 For user facing applications, CO2.js could be used to check & block the uploading of carbon intensive files.
 Or, to present users with information about the carbon impact of their online activities (such as browsing a website).

-The above a just a few examples of the many and varied ways CO2.js can be applied to provide carbon estimates for data transfer.
+The above lists just a few examples of the many and varied ways CO2.js can be applied to provide carbon estimates for data transfer.
+Our post Curious about driving the transition to a fossil-free internet?
+Here’s how CO2.js can help goes in depth about the concepts behind CO2.js, it’s uses, and when other tools might be better options to consider.

 How to use it